 Warren Lee Hill was sentenced to death for the 1990 murder of fellow inmate Joseph Handspike.
 Hill’s lawyers argued that his IQ of 70 should spare him the death penalty under the 2002 decision.
 Numerous state courts ruled that Hill doesn’t qualify under Georgia law, which requires inmates to prove mental impairment “beyond a reasonable doubt.”
 Hill was granted a last minute stay of execution on February 19, 2013 by the 11th Circuit Court of Appeals.

 Hector Black came to StoryCorps to remember his daughter, Patricia Ann Nuckles.
-Nuckles was murdered by Ivoa Simpson in 2000.
+Nuckles was was murdered by Ivoa Simpson in 2000.
 Simpson is serving a sentence of life without parole in Telfair State Prison in Helena, Georgia.